circlejourney/imagewall/readme.md

 # Image Wall
 A PHP engine for creating masonry-style image galleries.
 Detailed tag/extag system, options for infinite scroll and pagination modes, NSFW filters, and more.
 This is a hobby project and will continue to be developed!
 A live example can be seen at <a href="https://circlejourney.net/offshore/wall">Offshore image wall</a>.
-A PHP engine for creating masonry-style image galleries.
-Detailed tag/extag system, options for infinite scroll and pagination modes, NSFW filters, and more.
-This is a hobby project and will continue to be developed!
-A live example can be seen at <a href="https://circlejourney.net/offshore/wall">Offshore image wall</a>.

 ## Prerequisites
 Install [XAMPP from Apache Friends](https://www.apachefriends.org/) and add the **php** directory from the install folder to your PATH variable ([Windows tutorial](https://dinocajic.medium.com/add-xampp-php-to-environment-variables-in-windows-10-af20a765b0ce)).